cheehieu/usc-rpl-ignition/index.md

 The siren is also activated by Relay 2.
 This indicates that the launch relay is energized, and that the rocket will launch as soon as the continuity circuit engages.
 I made a few changes to this design to reduce overall size.
 I swapped the oversized 12V lead-acid car battery to use a rechargable 3S 20C lithium polymer battery.
 I also explored using power MOSFETs instead of mechanical relays.

 ### Misc.
 The connection between the hand controller to the launch box is a 4 conductor low power RJ-11 telephone cable.
-The transistor circuit controlling the relays/MOSFETs only requires a weak electrical signal, so we don't need to worry about signal attenuation due to cable resistance over the 200ft+ cable length.
+The transistor circuit controlling the relays/MOSFETs only requires a weak electrical signal, so there is no need to worry about signal attenuation due to cable resistance over the 200ft+ cable length.

 To improve portability, I found an old briefcase to organize and carry the launch controller.